Doctoral Training and HDR

 • gain international experience,

-• conduct your research in two partner laboratories,
+• conduct your research at two partner laboratories,

 • receive guidance from two thesis advisors, one at the University of Montpellier and the other at a foreign institution.

-The Cooperation Office of the International Relations Division is responsible for drafting, approving, and monitoring joint thesis supervision agreements.
+The Cooperation Office of the International Relations Division is responsible for drafting, approving, and monitoring the joint thesis supervision agreement.

-The prospective doctoral student must also contact the doctoral school affiliated with their thesis advisor at the University of Montpellier in order to complete their doctoral application.
+Prospective doctoral students must also contact the doctoral school at the University of Montpellier to which their thesis advisor is affiliated in order to complete their doctoral enrollment application.

 Contact